 A quick word before you begin

-We built this site to help people discover Linux and learn how to switch.
+This site was built to help people discover Linux and learn how to switch.
 Everything here is written in good faith, based on real experience, and meant to make the process as smooth as possible.

 That said, changing your operating system is a real thing.
 It involves your computer, your files, and your setup.
-We want to be upfront about what that means.
+It’s important to be upfront about what that means.

 Back up your files first

-This is the single most important thing we can tell you.
+This is the single most important step.
 Before you install Linux, or any operating system, copy your important files to an external drive, a cloud service, or both.
 Photos, documents, music, anything you can’t replace.
 If something goes wrong during installation, files on your hard drive may be lost.

 This isn’t unique to Linux.
 The same is true when installing Windows or macOS.
-But it matters, and we don’t want anyone to learn that lesson the hard way.
+But it matters, and nobody should have to learn that lesson the hard way.

 Your computer, your responsibility

-We provide guides, recommendations, and resources to help you along the way.
-But every computer is different, every situation is different, and we can’t guarantee a specific outcome on your specific machine.
+This site provides guides, information, and resources to help you along the way.
+But every computer is different, every situation is different, and a specific outcome on your specific machine cannot be guaranteed.

 By following any guide on this site, you acknowledge that:

-- You are making changes to your own computer at your own risk.
-We are not responsible for data loss, hardware issues, or any other problems that may result from following our guides.
+• You are making changes to your own computer at your own risk.
+This site is not responsible for data loss, hardware issues, or any other problems that may result from following these guides.

-- We are not providing professional IT support.
-We point you to great communities and resources, but we can’t troubleshoot your specific machine.
+• This is not professional IT support.
+The site points you to great communities and resources, but cannot troubleshoot your specific machine.

 The live environment is your safety net

 One of the best things about Linux is that you can try it before you commit.
 When you boot from a USB drive, nothing on your hard drive changes.
 You can browse the web, test your hardware, and explore the desktop without installing anything.
-We strongly encourage everyone to start there.
+Starting there is strongly encouraged.

-When we recommend a distribution like Linux Mint or a tool like Balena Etcher, it’s because we believe they offer the best experience for most people.
-We have no financial relationship with any project we recommend.
-We don’t run ads, we don’t sell data, and nobody pays us to say nice things about their software.
+When this site lists a distribution like Linux Mint or shows a tool like Balena Etcher, it’s because they offer a great experience for most people.
+There is no financial relationship with any project mentioned here.
+No ads, no data sold, and nobody pays to have their software featured.

 No warranties

 This site and its content are provided as-is, without warranty of any kind, express or implied.
-We make every effort to keep information accurate and up to date, but software changes, hardware varies, and we can’t promise that every instruction will work perfectly in every situation.
+Every effort is made to keep information accurate and up to date, but software changes, hardware varies, and no promise can be made that every instruction will work perfectly in every situation.

-If you have questions or run into trouble, our Get Help page has links to communities full of people who’ve been exactly where you are.
+If you have questions or run into trouble, the Get Help page has links to communities full of people who’ve been exactly where you are.